Star Trek VI: The Undiscovered Country: Plot

-In 2293, the starship USS Excelsior, commanded by Captain Hikaru Sulu, discovers that the Klingon moon of Praxis has been destroyed in a mining accident.
-The loss of Praxis and the subsequent destruction of the Klingon homeworld's ozone layer throws the Klingon Empire into turmoil.
-The Klingons can no longer afford war with the United Federation of Planets, so they pursue peace.
-Starfleet sends the USS Enterprise-A to meet with the Klingon Chancellor Gorkon and escort him to negotiations on Earth.
-Captain James T. Kirk, whose son David was murdered by Klingons, opposes conciliation and resents the assignment.
+In 2293, the Federation starship Excelsior, commanded by Captain Hikaru Sulu, discovers that the Klingon moon of Praxis has been destroyed in a mining accident.
+The loss of Praxis and the ecological devastation of the Klingon homeworld throws the Klingon Empire into turmoil.
+No longer able to afford war with the Federation, the Klingons pursue peace.
+Starfleet sends the Federation starship Enterprise to meet with the Klingon Chancellor Gorkon and escort him to negotiations on Earth.
+Enterprise Captain James T. Kirk, whose son David was murdered by Klingons, opposes peace and resents the assignment.

-Enterprise and Gorkon's battlecruiser rendezvous and continue towards Earth, with the two command crews sharing a tense meal aboard Enterprise.
+Enterprise and Gorkon's battlecruiser rendezvous and continue towards Earth, with the two command crews sharing a tense meal.
 Later that night, Enterprise appears to fire torpedoes at the Klingon ship, disabling its artificial gravity.
-During the confusion, two men wearing Starfleet spacesuits beam aboard the Klingon ship, kill two Klingon crew and mortally wound Gorkon before escaping.
-Kirk surrenders to avoid armed conflict and beams aboard the Klingon ship with Doctor Leonard McCoy in an attempt to save Gorkon's life.
-The chancellor dies, and Gorkon's chief of staff, General Chang, arrests and tries Kirk and McCoy for his assassination.
-The pair are found guilty and sentenced to life imprisonment on the frozen planetoid Rura Penthe.
-Gorkon's daughter Azetbur becomes the new chancellor, and continues diplomatic negotiations; for the sake of security, the conference is relocated and the new location is kept secret.
-While several senior Starfleet officers want to rescue Kirk and McCoy, the Federation President refuses to risk full-scale war, even if the Federation stands a good chance of winning.
-Azetbur likewise refuses to invade Federation space.
+During the confusion, two men wearing Starfleet spacesuits and magnetic boots beam aboard the Klingon vessel, kill two crew members, and mortally wound Gorkon before escaping.
+Kirk surrenders to avoid armed conflict and beams aboard with Doctor Leonard McCoy to try and save Gorkon's life.
+The chancellor dies, and Gorkon's chief of staff, General Chang, arrests Kirk and McCoy for his assassination.
+A Klingon court finds the pair guilty and sentences them to life imprisonment on the frozen planetoid Rura Penthe.
+Gorkon's daughter Azetbur becomes the new chancellor and continues diplomatic negotiations; the conference is relocated for security, and the new location is kept secret.
+While several senior Starfleet officers want to rescue Kirk and McCoy, the Federation president refuses to risk full-scale war; Azetbur likewise refuses to invade Federation space.